AliTaee/test-lab/README.md

 # Test-lab

-Learning and Practicing unit test in React.
+Learning and Practicing unit test in React and JavaScript.

 ## fundamentals folder ⚛️